laras126/simple-sassy-starter/README.md

 #What is this?

 I feel like there aren't many super stripped down resources for starting out with Sass - everything seems to jump straight into mixins and frameworks and all that.
-This is a super simple setup for your Sass projects that can be used anywhere (did you notice all of my alliteration in this paragraph?).
+Here's a ready to roll setup for your Sass projects that can be used anywhere!

 **IMPORTANT:** This is **not** a stand alone website or theme.
 It's a file structure meant to be dropped into an existing theme or site.
 There are very little included styles, just the scaffolding to get you started.